rajabishek/swift-essentials/manuscript/03_xml.md

 	</food>
 </breakfast_menu>
 ```
 Lets define a few variable in Swift that can help us with the parsing.
 We create a food structure that represents a single food item.
-In swift if we don't provide an inititlizer for a structure it automatically provides a memberwise initializer that we can use to create an instance.
+In swift if we don't provide an initializer for a structure it automatically provides a member wise initializer that we can use to create an instance.
 ```swift
 struct Food {
     let name: String